We work with families to enable students to realise their God-given potential and to achieve personal excellence.

 Utilising her previous experience as a Project Manager and a Business Owner, May-Lisa has been an active contributor to Board discussion and decision-making since 2016.

-Representing the P&F, she is always viewing things from the community perspective, which ensures all angles of a debate are considered.
+In a long-standing association with LWLC as a parent, May-Lisa has been a very active supporter of the College community including time spent on the Executive of the P&F. At Board level, she is always viewing things from the community perspective, which ensures all angles of debate are considered.

 “I believe in working with families to enable students to realise their God-given potential to achieve personal excellence.”